scrumtuous/scrumtuous/_posts/2023-12-01-test-exam-questionx.md

 A simple paragraph with an ID attribute.
 {: #para-one}

-> A blockquote with a title
+> A blockquote with a title.
 {: .pull-quote }